 In the rush to implement a new strategy, a majority of company managers forget to account for transitional risks.
 Every new design poses certain risks, from interference in business operations to employee defections and poor execution.
 The best way to reduce the impact of these risks is to identify them early and address them as soon as possible.

 8. Going the Extra Mile

 A firm’s reporting system is one of the most crucial and controllable aspects of its organizational structure.
 Unfortunately, most leaders focus too much on the design process and neglect other elements.

-Apple and Pixar are some of the companies that run that extra mile.
-For instance, they take note of where their employees gather in social places and how such interactions shape their behavior.
+Apple and Pixar are two companies that run that extra mile.
+For instance, they take note of where their employees gather socially and how such interactions shape their behavior.

 Benefits of Organization Design